-- > Benefit-Cost: Are the estimated costs reasonable compared to the probable benefits? - > Social: Will the proposed action adversely affect one segment of the population?
-Will the action disrupt established neighborhoods, break up voting districts, or cause the relocation of lower income people? - > Life safety: How effectively will the action protect lives and prevent injuries? - > Property protection: How significant will the action be at eliminating or reducing damage to structures and infrastructure? - > Technical: Is the resilience solution technically feasible?
-Is it a long-term solution? - > Administrative: Does the community have the personnel and administrative capabilities to implement the resilience solution and maintain it, or will outside assistance be necessary? - > Political: Does the public support the resilience solution?
-Is there political will to support it? - > Legal: Does the community have the authority to implement the resilience solution? - > Environmental: What are the potential environmental impacts of the resilience solution?
-Will it comply with environmental regulations? - > Local champion: Is there a strong advocate for the action or project among local departments and agencies who will support the action's implementation? - > Other community objectives: Does the action advance other community objectives, such as capital improvements, economic development, environmental quality, or open space preservation?
+CRITERIA EVALUATION QUESTIONS Benefit-Cost Are the estimated costs reasonable compared to the possible benefits?
+Social Will the proposed action adversely affect one segment of the population?
+Will the action disrupt established neighborhoods, break up voting districts, or cause the relocation of lower income people?
+Life safety How effectively will the action protect lives and prevent injuries?
+Property protection How significant will the action be at eliminating or reducing damage to structures and infrastructure?
+Technical Is the resilience solution technically feasible?
+Is it a long-term solution?
+Administrative Does the community have the personnel and administrative capabilities to implement the resilience solution and maintain it, or will outside assistance be necessary?
+Political Does the public support the resilience solution?
+Is there political will to support it?
+Legal Does the community have the authority to implement the resilience solution?
+Environmental What are the potential environmental impacts of the resilience solution?
+Will it comply with environmental regulations?
+Local champion Is there a strong advocate for the action or project among local departments and agencies who will support the action's implementation?
+Other community objectives Does the action advance other community objectives, such as capital improvements, economic development, environmental quality, or open space preservation?
 Does it support the policies of the comprehensive plan?